Dr Heiko AYDT

 Project Leader of Cooling Singapore

-Heiko Aydt joined the Singapore-ETH Centre's Future Cities Laboratory in October 2015 as the coordinator of the Responsive Cities scenario - an interdisciplinary cluster of thematically linked research projects.
-His current research investigates how a city responds to changes and disturbances.
+Heiko Aydt joined the Singapore-ETH Centre's Future Cities Laboratory (FCL) in October 2015.
+He is the coordinator for the FCL's Responsive Cities scenario - an interdisciplinary cluster of thematically linked research projects that aims to develop methods to support better-informed and responsive urban planning, design, governance and management processes.
+His current research investigates how citizen engagement plays a crucial role in helping cities adapt and respond to urban challenges.

-He received his PhD degree in Computer Science from Nanyang Technological University (NTU) in Singapore and a MSc degree from the Royal Institute of Technology (KTH) in Stockholm.
+Heiko Aydt received his PhD degree in Computer Science from Nanyang Technological University (NTU) in Singapore and a MSc degree in Software Engineering of Distributed Systems from the Royal Institute of Technology (KTH) in Stockholm.
 He also holds a Dipl.-Ing.
 (FH) in Information Technology from Esslingen University of Applied Sciences.

-In December 2006 he joined the Parallel and Distributed Computing Centre at NTU as Research Associate where he worked on several projects concerned with simulation-based optimisation and agent-based crowd simulation.
-In December 2011 he joined TUM CREATE as Research Fellow and worked on agent-based traffic simulation and simulation-based optimisation topics.
-In December 2012 he became the Principal Investigator of the Modelling and Optimisation of Architectures and Infrastructure group at TUM CREATE where his research was concerned with studying the potential impact of electro-mobility on the infrastructure and the environment from a complex systems perspective.
+In December 2006, he joined the Parallel and Distributed Computing Centre at NTU as research associate where he worked on several projects concerned with simulation-based optimisation and agent-based crowd simulation.
+In December 2011 he joined TUM CREATE as research fellow and worked on agent-based traffic simulation and simulation-based optimisation topics.
+In December 2012, he became the principal investigator of the Modelling and Optimisation of Architectures and Infrastructure group at TUM CREATE, where his research was concerned with studying the potential impact of electro-mobility on the urban infrastructure and environment from a complex systems perspective.